the-teachingRSE-project/competencies/competencies.md

 One outcome of this diverse gathering is that RSEs from far away fields gather around similar core concepts but at the same time share a vision of how to update the scientific ecosystem to the age of digitalization.
-In this publication we have tried to formalize these concepts.
+In this publication we have tried to formalise these concepts.
 We have formulated a set of values that guide our actions in society and manifestly makes RSEs part of the community of values of scientists but at the same time, being Software Engineers, we cherish that we have to take responsibility for our tools.